50 Women-Owned Businesses to Support This Month (and Every Month)

 This brand, created by Christina J. Wang, designs everything from pajamas to face masks, but its scarves make for some seriously great conversation pieces.
 Exhibit A: This Chocoholic Mini scarf.
 It’s filled with everything chocolate—even chocolate labs, because let’s be honest, puppy prints should be everywhere.
 CJW also has scarves with designs of beauty products, plants, ice cream, cats, candy, more puppies, noodles, and Netflix movie night necessities.
 In other words, all the small joys in life turned into a fashion statement.

 PSA: Fedoras have never gone out of style, and Gigi Pip’s collection is here to prove it—especially with floppy-brimmed styles like this Hannah Floppy Fedora.
 The brand was founded by Ginger Parrish in 2015 after she decided to turn her hat obsession into a business.
-That said, whether you’re in the mood to toss on a felt hat, straw hat, baseball cap, or beanie, we can pretty much guarantee there’s something here that will satisfy all of your fashionable hat needs (and complement your face shape, too).
+That said, whether you’re in the mood to toss on a felt hat, straw hat, baseball cap, or beanie, we can pretty much guarantee there’s something here that will satisfy all of your fashionable hat needs (and compliment your face shape, too).
 Did we mention that hat bands are a thing, too?
 Oh, and bags to match!
 Thank us later.

 via susanalexandra.com, Getty Images